 The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
-The analysis results showed that one characteristic-based variable needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, Subarea 4, parcels were generally at higher assessment levels than the rest of the population.
+The analysis results showed that several characteristic-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
+For instance, Grade 8's within Major 570610 (Mountain Meadow Estates homes built from 2015 to 2017) and Major 680630 (Pioneer Ridge, a plat of grade 9 & 10 homes built from 1993 to 2003), were generally at higher assessment levels than the rest of the population.
+Subarea 2 (excluding VG Condition) & Major 176065 (Cornerstone, a plat of grade 7 homes built in 2012 & 2013) were generally at lower assessment levels than the rest of the population.
 This annual update valuation model corrects for these strata differences.

-With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 1,554 useable residential sales in the area.
+With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 980 useable residential sales in the area.